 We therefore welcome the initiative by the Government of the Hong Kong Special Administrative Region ("the Government") to strengthen the overall framework that deals with the challenges relating to the prevention of, and the fight against, computer related crime.

-We commend the Inter-Departmental Working Group ("the Working Group") on a thorough and balanced report ("the Report") on the subject.
+We commend the Inter-Departmental Working Group ("the Working Group") on a thorough and balanced report that addresses not only the law enforcement aspects but also general awareness on computer security and related areas.
+We support the efforts by the Working Group as part of the Government overall initiatives in combating computer related crime.